patrikreali/patrikreali.github.io/content/_index.md

 ### "Igniting Innovation: From Vision to Impact"

-I am a seasoned Swiss software engineer and experienced engineering manager with over two decades of success in launching, growing, and scaling innovative projects.
+I am a seasoned software engineer and experienced engineering manager with over two decades of success in launching, growing, and scaling innovative projects.

 Driven by a deep-seated passion for problem-solving and a commitment to realistic, impactful solutions, I excel at: